Dragon Yoga Pose: The Benefits and 9 How To

-The Dragon Yoga Pose, Sanskrit Utthan Pristhasana (also known as Lizard pose ), is a popular posture in Yin Yoga classes that can help to open up the front of your hips, release tension in the lower back, and deep stretch the thighs.
+The Dragon Yoga Pose, in Sanskrit Utthan Pristhasana (also known as Lizard pose ), is a popular posture in Yin Yoga classes.
+Dragon Pose can help to open up the front of your hips, release tension in the lower back, and deep stretch the thighs.

 The Benefits of Dragon Yoga Pose

-• Stretches the back leg’s hip flexors and quadriceps
+• Dragon yoga pose Stretches the back leg’s hip flexors and quadriceps

 • Many variations to help work deeply into the hip socket